aazaff/quantitativeFossils.R/README.md

 # Caution: This is a non-standard approach.

-# Parameter Abundance is a vector of abundances.
+# Argument Abundance is a vector of abundances.
-# Parameter Quota is the number of individuals to be subsampled.
+# Argument Quota is the number of individuals to be subsampled.
-# Parameter Trials determines how many iterations of the bootstrap are performed, default = 100
+# Argument Trials determines how many iterations of the bootstrap are performed, default = 100

 ResampledIndividuals<-resampleIndividuals(Abundance,Quota,Trials=100)
 ````